-The school also participates in inter-school zone competitions in athletics, gymnastics, soccer and other sports.
+The school also participates in inter-school sports competitions.

 Training in music is done in an atmosphere of group sharing, role-playing, playing instruments, acting out rhythms and singing.
-Lessons are offered in piano and guitar for an additional cost.
+Group and individual lessons are offered in guitar and singing for an additional cost.

-Theatre training includes voice, movement, physical theatre, set and costume design, mime, clowning and improvisation.
-Our school performance and talent show provide a focus for these disciplines.
+Our theatre training includes stage presence, voice, creative movement, drama, improvisation, set and costume design, as well as circus skills.
+Our school show provides a focus for these disciplines, which children truly enjoy.

 Children explore line, colour, tone and shapes through many mediums including sculpture, drawing, painting and collage.

-At Golden Grove School artistic intelligence is celebrated and held in as high esteem as the other forms of intelligence.
-It is our belief that if we as educators seek to foster excellence in all the forms of intelligence, we help to create well-rounded individuals who may one day inspire others with their innovative thinking, self-expression and creativity.
+At Golden Grove School artistic expression is celebrated and held in high esteem.
+It is our belief that if we as educators seek to foster excellence in all forms, we help to create well-rounded individuals who may one day inspire others with their innovative thinking, self-expression and creativity.

 Children at Golden Grove are given lessons in a range of practical life skills including: